dev-tek/sysinfo/README.md

 # sysinfo.sh

-BASH script that gathers system information and writes to terminal
+BASH script that gathers system information and prints to terminal

 Small script tested in a Debian VM - Should run in most 'nix' spins